trag1c/outspin/README.md

 # outspin

 `outspin` is a tiny, low-abstraction library bringing C's `getch()` functionality to Python, with a sane API.
-An ideal choice for developers seeking direct control over their console applications.
+An ideal choice for developers seeking direct control over their TUI applications.

 - [Installation](#installation)
 - [Examples](#examples)